by Jay Traugott

 On paper and in photos, the Mach-E seems to deliver the goods, but definitive answers won't arrive until media test drives get underway.
 Until then, one thing is for certain: Tesla is no longer the only automaker building sexy EVs.

-Ford has officially decided to expand the Mustang muscle car into a family of vehicles, beginning with the Mustang Mach-E. It is instantly recognizable as a Mustang thanks to its long, powerful hood, rear haunch design, aggressive headlights, and the signature tri-bar taillights.
-But unlike Mustangs of past and present, the Mach-E is neither a coupe nor convertible, but rather a five-door crossover.
+Ford has officially decided to expand the Mustang muscle car into a family of vehicles, beginning with the electric Mustang Mach-E crossover.
+It is instantly recognizable as a Mustang thanks to its long, powerful hood, rear haunch design, aggressive headlights, and the signature tri-bar taillights.
+But unlike 4-door Mustangs of past and present, the Mach-E is neither a coupe nor convertible, but rather a four-door crossover SUV.
 This body style was deliberately chosen for a number of reasons, mainly that it has greater appeal and best suits people's daily driving needs.

-Basically, if you're a fan of the Mustang's design, chances are you'll like what Ford has done with the Mach-E.
+Basically, if you're a fan of the Mustang's design, chances are you'll like what's been done with the 2021 Ford Mustang Mach-E electric SUV.

 Those seeking style will enjoy the optional panoramic fixed-glass roof that features a special glass coating with infrared protection to help keep the interior cool in the summer and warm in the winter.

-With seating for up to five passengers, Ford saved interior space by placing the batteries inside the underbody.
+Cars like Ford's new electric offering often suffer from restricted interior space, but, with seating for up to five passengers, Ford has saved space by placing the batteries inside the underbody.
 The rear trunk offers 23 cubic feet of space and, with the rear seats folded down, this increases to 59.6 cubic feet.

-The Mach-E is offered with either a standard-range 75.7 kWh lithium-ion battery or a 98.8 kWh extended range battery, the latter having a targeted EPA-estimated range of at least 300 miles in rear-wheel-drive configuration.
+The electric Ford Mustang is offered with either a standard-range 75.7 kWh lithium-ion battery or a 98.8 kWh extended range battery, the latter having a targeted EPA-estimated range of at least 300 miles in rear-wheel-drive configuration.
 The smaller battery should do 230 miles with RWD and the GT model will go 235 miles.
-Because a majority of owners will do their charging at home, the Mach-E is offered with a Ford Connected Charging station, which adds up to 32 miles of range per hour on a household 240-volt outlet.
+Because a majority of owners will do their charging at home, Ford's electric crossover SUV is offered with a Ford Connected Charging station, which adds up to 32 miles of range per hour on a household 240-volt outlet.
 This charger can add an estimated average range of 22 miles per charging hour with that same voltage.

 There are three driving modes: Whisper, Engage, and Unbridled.
 Each one offers unique driving dynamics and sensory experiences.
 For example, drivers can select throttle control, steering, gauge cluster appearance, and ambient interior lighting.

 A total of five trim levels will be offered: Select, California Route 1, Premium, First Edition, and GT and GT Performance Edition.
-Official pricing has not been released, but expect the base Select trim to start at around $48,000.
-A fully loaded Mach-E GT will set you back around $60,000.
+Official prices have not been released yet, but expect the base Select trim to start at an MSRP of around $48,000.
+A fully loaded Mach-E GT will cost you around $60,000.
 Ford is currently accepting $500 refundable reservation deposits, though deliveries are not expected to get underway until late next year.
-The GT isn't scheduled to hit the road until spring of 2021.
+The GT isn't scheduled to hit US roads until spring of 2021.
 Potential buyers should also be made aware that instead of traditional dealership inventory, the Mach-E will have an order-based delivery system, similar to Tesla.

 And speaking of Tesla, the Ford Mustang Mach-E will face off directly against the also upcoming Tesla Model Y crossover.
-It too will carry a starting price just under $50,000.
+It will be in the same region as the price of the Ford Mach-E - starting just under $50,000.
 Other rivals will include the Jaguar I-Pace and Audi Q4 e-tron.
-Although the Mustang Mach-E is a huge leap forward technically speaking, Ford claims it has over 2,100 EV-certified dealerships and more than 3,500 EV-trained technicians nationwide.
+Although the Ford Mustang Mach-E is a huge leap forward technically speaking, Ford claims it has over 2,100 EV-certified dealerships and more than 3,500 EV-trained technicians nationwide.